kaiw1atcmu/kaiw1atcmu.github.io/pages/mydoc/could_two_bent_ellipses_coincide_perfectly_in_circumferences.md

   {\vert\frac{dy}{dx}\vert\bigg\vert_{s=s_2}\leq\vert\frac{dx}{dy}\vert\bigg\vert_{s=s_2}.}
 $$

-which is exactly the desired inequality. **This is also instrumental in explaining why two ellipses can perfectly coincide in circumference when bent along the major axis, not along the minor axis!**
+which is exactly the desired inequality. <font face="Lora">This is also instrumental in explaining why two ellipses can perfectly coincide in circumference when bent along the major axis, not along the minor axis!</font>

 <center>
     <img src="{{ "images/20191126-3.jpg" }}" alt="image3"/>
-    <font face="Lora">Figure 3: Condition under which bending towards the origin along the opposite direction of</font> $\mathcal{Z}$ <I>is feasible.</I>
+    <font face="Lora">Figure 3: Condition under which bending towards the origin along the opposite direction of</font> $\mathcal{Z}$ <font face="Lora">is feasible.</font>
 </center>

 ## How Do We Render It?